-People travel for work and leisure all the time, and often, when parents are no longer involved with each other, they refuse or simply fail to assist the parent that wants to take their minor child (or children) on holiday outside the borders of South Africa.
+People travel for work and leisure all the time, and often, when parents are no longer involved with each other, they refuse or fail to assist the parent who wants to take their minor child (or children) on holiday outside South Africa.

-This even though the overseas holiday is likely in the minor child’s best interest.
+This is even though the overseas holiday is likely in the minor child’s best interest.

 In terms of Section 21 (4), of the Constitution of South Africa, “Every citizen has the right to a passport”.
 This right also applies to minor children.